stanley-gu/standardsCh/chapter.md

 [@quackenbush2006standardizing].

 The early success of MIAME and its widespread adoption led to the development of many domain-specific extensions and variations.
-MIAME is now accompanied with a myriad of "minimum information" reporting standards initiatives that cover practically every major biotechnological field [@naturebiotechnology2006].
+MIAME is now accompanied by a myriad of "minimum information" reporting standards groups that cover practically every corner of the biomedical field [@naturebiotechnology2006].
 The Minimum Reporting Guidelines for Biological and Biomedical Investigations (MIBBI) project has arisen as a comprehensive source of these reporting "checklists" @taylor2008promoting].
 MIBBI maintains a web-based and freely